Invigorate menus with thoughtful application of California walnuts in cream, purees and plant-based meat alternatives.

 Savor the layers of a decadent Strawberry Shortcake Trifle, featuring a plant-based whipped walnut cream and topped with crunchy walnut pieces.

-To envision the spectrum of menu opportunity for walnut pastes (and purees), chefs need look no further than longstanding presence and use of walnut butter in various applications.
-“Ready-to-use forms, such as walnut butter, are available roasted for deeper flavor and color or raw for a lighter profile,” says Danhi, noting they are often blended with other nuts and seeds and incorporated directly into smoothies, sauces and desserts.
+To envision the spectrum of menu opportunity for walnut purées and creams, chefs need to look no further than longstanding presence and use of walnut butter in various applications.
+“Ready-to-use forms of walnut butter are available roasted for deeper flavor and color or raw for a lighter profile,” says Danhi, noting they are often blended with other nuts and seeds and incorporated directly into smoothies, sauces and desserts.

-Rather than procure a singular prepared product, chefs can use whole walnuts to create a range of delicious options.
-“A handful of toasted walnuts added directly to a blender with liquid can be puréed,” notes Danhi.
-Then, simple adjustments to the walnut-to-water ratio can produce everything from a thick paste to a pourable cream.
-“This is much like using different dairy creams to layer texture and richness in both sweet and savory applications,” he details.
+Rather than procure a singular prepared product, chefs can use walnuts to create a range of delicious options.
+“A handful of walnuts added directly to a blender with liquid can be puréed into a fresh cream,” notes Danhi.
+Then, simple adjustments to the walnut-to-water ratio can produce everything from a thick paste to a pourable liquid.
+“This is much like using different dairy creams to layer texture and richness in both sweet and savory applications.
+There are infinite possibilities to deepen the flavor profile from a relatively neutral cream into a more complex and robust base.
+For example, the walnuts can be toasted first, or the water can be replaced with other flavorful liquids such as fruit juices or stocks,” he details.

-Walnut pastes and creams are functional both hot and cold.
-“Their structure changes predictably as ratios and temperatures shift,” Danhi explains.
+Walnut cream is functional both hot and cold.
+“The structure changes predictably as ratios and temperatures shift,” Danhi explains.
 “Higher walnut concentrations create body and richness, while lighter ratios deliver smooth, drinkable textures.”

-Once chilled, walnut pastes and creams set up in different ways, providing thickness, stability and mouthfeel without the addition of gums or starches.
+Once chilled, walnut creams set up in different ways, providing thickness, stability and mouthfeel without the addition of gums or starches.
 Their natural fat content supports flavor delivery with a rounded texture.
-“This makes walnut pastes ideal for beverages and desserts, where texture is as important as taste, delivering indulgence, while remaining plant-forward and familiar,” says Danhi.
+“This makes walnut creams ideal for beverages and desserts, where texture is as important as taste, delivering indulgence, while remaining plant-forward and familiar,” says Danhi.

-• Layered Desserts: Thicker versions of walnut cream can be seasoned and used as clean, structural layers in layered desserts, like trifles, parfaits and even tiramisu variations.
+- Layered Desserts: Medium and thick viscosity versions of walnut cream can be seasoned and used as clean, structural layers in layered desserts, like trifles, parfaits and even tiramisu variations.
 Walnut cream or purée can function like pastry cream, mascarpone and whipped cream, holding its shape and delivering flavor and visual contrast.

 WALNUT WISDOM